 IHRB’s focus on commodities addresses a range of activities, including the governance and operations of the extractives sector as well as the human rights responsibilities of firms that trade commodities globally.

 IHRB’s research and thought leadership on the financial sector explores the ways that human rights can contribute to the design of a more sustainable financial system.
 We work with international organisations and financial institutions to make human rights relevant to key actors in the sector, emphasising opportunities for investors to integrate human rights considerations into their work, and highlighting opportunities to leverage financial flows related to climate change and the UN Sustainable Development Goals.

 ICT has proved to be a key enabler of many human rights, but there are profound questions about how to respect and protect human rights in the digital age.
-IHRB identifies and analyses challenges to human rights arising from the use of ICTs, in particular impacts on freedom of expression and privacy, and Distributed Ledger Technology (DLT).
+IHRB identifies and analyses challenges to and benefits for human rights arising from the use of ICTs, in particular freedom of expression and privacy, and Distributed Ledger Technology (DLT).
 We recommend actions companies, civil society and governments can take to protect human rights in the digital realm, which in turn affects human rights in the real world.

 IHRB is working with all key stakeholders in the MSE field to advance the idea of creating an impartial, permanent centre for learning and accountability.
 This initiative will bring urgently needed continuity to the planning, delivery and legacy of MSEs and help to ensure they are managed with respect for human rights.

 The Leadership Group for Responsible Recruitment, convened by IHRB, brings together global brands with a bold vision to eradicate worker-paid recruitment fees within a decade.
 Members lead action on three fronts: creating demand for responsibly recruited labour, increasing supply of ethically sourced labour, and improving protections for migrant workers.